ria-dhankhar/Traffic-Light-Simulation/README.md

 - Add pedestrian signal functionality with push-button control.
 - Integrate a countdown timer using an LCD or 7-segment display.
 - Build a PCB version for a more permanent prototype.

-## 👩‍💻 About the Creator

-Developed by **Ria Dhankhar**,
-B.Tech (1st Year), Electronics and Communication Engineering
-Indira Gandhi Delhi Technical University for Women (IGDTUW), Delhi

 This project was created as part of self-learning and practical exploration of embedded systems and Arduino programming.